KaiZTeh/KaiZTeh.github.io/content/authors/admin/_index.md

 ## About Me

 I'm Kai, I'm a PhD student at the Department of Statistical Science in UCL, supervised by [Dr Kayvan Sadeghi](https://www.homepages.ucl.ac.uk/~ucakksa/) and [Dr Terry Soo](https://tsoo-math.github.io/).
 My research is primarily in graphical causal inference.
 I am also a teaching assistant for the Department of Statistical Science and Division of Biosciences in UCL.
+I also host the [UCL Computational Statistics/Machine Learning ELLIS Seminars](https://ucl-ellis.github.io/jt_csml_seminar_home/).

 Prior to this, I obtained my master's in Engineering Science from the University of Oxford, with an emphasis on software, machine learning and control.
 I am open to related research opportunities both in academia and industry.